noeyislearning/fruit-classifier-model/README.md

 ## Disclaimer

 This model is for research purposes only and should not be used to identify or classify fruits in a real-world setting.

+The Teachable Machine's model is too large to upload to GitHub.
+You can download the model [here](https://drive.google.com/drive/folders/1WynBX-zPmFGBA4et5F5MvgRZ4mgtGBOL?usp=sharing).